sdouglas/biomod/jamboree/index.md

 ## Hotel

 The official hotel of BIOMOD 2019 is the Marriott Marquis located at 780 Mission Street (at 4th Street) in downtown San Francisco.
 We were able to secure a group rate of $199 US per night for up to quad occupancy.
-A reservation link will be provided once individual registration opens.
+Reservations can be made here:  https://book.passkey.com/e/49883811

 There are a small number of rooms available for early check-in and/or late check-out.
-If you think you will need extra days in the hotel, it is advised that you make your reservations as early as possible.
+If you think you will need extra days in the hotel, it is advised that you make your reservations immediately.

-Our room block closes on October 5.
+Our room block closes on October 1.
 All room reservations must be made by this date in order to secure the group rate of $199 US.

-In the past, BIOMOD has been able to provide lodging sponsorship for students staying at our group contracted hotel in the form of a team room credit.
-Although the nightly rate at the Marriott is significantly less expensive than in past years, we are once again trying to secure a grant to be able to continue to provide some amount of financial support to our Jamboree students.
-Information about possible room sponsorship for BIOMOD 2019 will be posted here as it becomes available.

 ## Important Dates